module Neturl:sig..end

 means: "a/.." = ""

-val apply_relative_url : url -> url -> url
+val apply_relative_url : url -> url -> urlapply_relative_url base rel:

-and returns the new URL.
+Interprets rel relative to base and returns the new URL.
 This

 function implements RFC 1808.

-It is not necessary that rel
+It is not necessary that rel has the same syntax as base.

 Note, however, that it is checked whether the resulting URL is

-syntactically correct with the syntax of base
+syntactically correct with the syntax of base.
+If not, the

-will be raised.
+exception Malformed_URL will be raised.

 Examples (the URLs are represented as strings, see Neturl.split_path

-to split them for Neturl.make_url
+to split them for Neturl.make_url):

 base="x/y", url="a/b" => result="x/a/b"